S. Mona Ghosh Sinha Prize

 Papers from any academic discipline are welcome, and one need not be a South Asia concentrator to be eligible for the prize.
 A student may submit no more than one paper for consideration in any given year.

-A student should submit a printed copy of her paper using the cover sheet below to Phoebe McKinnell, Green Street Classroom Annex 206, by noon on the last day of classes in the spring semester.
+A student should submit a printed copy of her paper using the cover sheet below to Phoebe McKinnell, Wrigth Hall 106, by noon on the last day of classes in the spring semester.